Update: 21st September 2020

 Finally, the government have consolidated all of their COVID-19 advice for landlords and tenants here.

-You may also find the government’s Q&A guidance on landlord and tenant matters helpful.
+You may also find the government’s guidance on landlord and tenant matters helpful.

 Renting out a house or a flat to tenants comes with many rules and regulations that you need to follow, and it’s important to abide by these from the start – not only to protect your tenants but to protect yourself too.

 Assured shorthold tenancy – This is the most common type of tenancy – and probably the type most of us think of when it comes to being a residential landlord.
 It’s where you have a property owned by a private landlord (or housing association), who doesn’t live in the property and the property is the tenant’s main address.

 Excluded tenancy (or license agreement) – This is the name given to an arrangement between a landlord and a lodger, i.e. someone who lives in the property with the landlord and shares some of the rooms with them – for example, a bathroom or the kitchen.
 This type of tenancy doesn't give the tenant as many protections as an assured shorthold tenancy.